Outstanding Faculty Service Award

 4. Service on University Committees

-The nominee should have actively participated in one or more university committees, advocated for, contributing to the development and implementation of policies and programs that promote diversity, equity, and inclusion and incorporate best practices.
+The nominee should have actively participated in one or more university committees, advocated for, contributing to the development and implementation of policies and programs that foster a welcoming and collaborative campus environment and reflect best practices.

 5. Peer Mentoring and Training

-Training Programs: The nominee should have developed or facilitated peer training programs that address the needs of underrepresented and at-risk students.
+Training Programs: The nominee should have developed or facilitated peer training programs that address the needs of those who may navigate complex challenges.
 These programs may include workshops, seminars, or other training sessions focused on inclusive teaching practices, cultural competency, and support strategies.

 Mentorship: The nominee should demonstrate a strong commitment to mentoring peers, providing guidance and support to colleagues in their efforts to foster a more inclusive and supportive academic environment.